Menu

 A

-The waste disposal cost of Yokohama City in 2016 is about 39,000 yen per ton of garbage.
-Of these, the cost of disposal (incineration, landfill, etc.) will be about 12,000 yen.
+Waste disposal cost of Yokohama-shi of 2016 is approximately 39,000 yen per ton of garbage.
+Of this amount, the cost of disposal (incineration, landfill, etc.) is about 12,000 yen.

 Q

-12: How much power does the Kanazawa Plant generate?
+12: How much power is generated at the Kanazawa Plant?
 Also, how much electricity do you sell?

 A

-Resources and Waste Recycling Bureau Appropriate Treatment Planning Dept. Kanazawa Plant
+Kanazawa Plant, Resources and Waste Recycling Bureau Proper Treatment Planning Department

 Fax: 045-784-9714